lammps/lammps/doc/src/Howto_lammps_gui.rst

 While LAMMPS is running, the contents of the status bar change.
-On the left side there is a text indicating that LAMMPS is running, which will also show the number of active threads, if thread-parallel acceleration was selected in the ``Preferences`` dialog.
+On the left side there is a text indicating that LAMMPS is running, which also indicates the number of active threads, when thread-parallel acceleration was selected in the ``Preferences`` dialog.
 On the right side, a progress bar is shown that displays the estimated progress for the current :doc:`run <run>` or :doc:`minimize <minimize>` command.

-Also, the line number of the currently executed command will be highlighted in green.
+Also, the line number of the currently executed command is highlighted in green.

 If an error occurs (in the example below the command :doc:`label
 <label>` was incorrectly capitalized as "Label"), an error message
-dialog will be shown and the line of the input which triggered the error will be highlighted.
-The state of LAMMPS in the status bar will be set to "Failed." instead of "Ready."
+dialog is shown and the line of the input which triggered the error is highlighted.
+The state of LAMMPS in the status bar is set to "Failed." instead of "Ready."

 .. image:: JPG/lammps-gui-run-error.png
    :align: center
    :scale: 75%

-Up to three additional windows will open during a run:
+Up to three additional windows may open during a run:

-- an *Output* window with the captured screen output
+- an *Output* window with the captured screen output from LAMMPS
-- a *Charts* window with a line graph created from the thermodynamic output of the run
+- a *Charts* window with a line graph created from thermodynamic output of the run
-- a *Slide Show* window with images created by a :doc:`dump image command <dump_image>`
+- a *Slide Show* window with images created by a :doc:`dump image command <dump_image>` in the input

 More information on those windows and how to adjust their behavior and contents is given below.